EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 Some notes are louder then others because their `amp` parameter is higher.
 An `amp` of **0** will give complete silence and then the higher the number the louder the sound.

 Some other useful parameters that are fun to play with are `attack` and `release`.
-Why don't you go ahead and read the SonicPi documentation on them to understand what these parameters do!  :smiley:
+Why don't you go ahead and read the SonicPi documentation on them to understand what these parameters do!  :eyeglasses: :smiley:

 ### Exercise 4

-Take the melodies and beats you have created in Exercise 2 and 3 and add different parameters to each sound.
+Take the melodies and beats you have created in **Exercise 2** and **3** and add different parameters to each sound.
 You can start by using `amp` and then read some of the SonicPi documentation on `attack` and `release` (feel free to read documentation on other parameters as well if you are curious! :open_mouth:).

-Congratulations, you have done your first steps into programming with SonicPi! :star: :notes: :muscle:
+:tada: **Congratulations!** :confetti_ball:, you have done your first steps into programming with SonicPi! :star: :notes: :muscle: